tanzimamin2/Election_Analysis/README.md

 Manually counting ballots is time consuming as well as labour intensive and there is always a chance for human error.
 Whereas our Python script can do the same job in a very convinient, accurate and fast manner.
 This inturn will save money for the Election Board.

-With little modifications our script can be used for any elections and may be used to extract different information.
+With little modifications our script can be used for any elections.
 Here are two examples:-
 * Python is a versatile language and can extract data from numerous file types other then CSV.
 Modify this line to change the file type.
 As a result, we can use other types of datasets for any other elections.

 ```